-As a member of the House Committee on Agriculture and the Subcommittees on Livestock and Foreign Agriculture, as well as Conversation and Forestry, I'm proud and humbled to be able to shape agriculture policy for Minnesota's 8th District - bringing stability and security to our small towns and rural communities.
+As Ranking Member of the Subcommittee on General Farm Commodities and Risk Management and a member of the House Committee on Agriculture and the Subcommittees on Livestock and Foreign Agriculture, as well as Conservation and Forestry, I'm proud and humbled to be able to shape agriculture policy for Minnesota's 8th District - bringing stability and security to our small towns and rural communities.
 Since coming to Congress in January 2013, I've been privileged to have worked hard to pass crucial dairy reforms to prevent skyrocketing milk costs, extend conservation programs, and promote organic farming and Beginning Farmer & Rancher programs.

 Farm Bill amendments I sponsored:

 - Promote Forest Products Research: I introduced an amendment to promote the benefits of wood as an environmentally-friendly building material - this amendment was adopted into the final bill and passed into law by President Obama.
 Following this, the USDA announced a new partnership to train architects, engineers and builders about the benefits of advanced wood building materials, and plans for a forthcoming prize competition to design and build high-rise wood demonstration projects.
 Read USDA's press release here.